DeepLabCut/DeepLabCut/docs/maDLC_AdvUserGuide.md

 ### Select Frames to Label:

 **CRITICAL:** A good training dataset should consist of a sufficient number of frames that capture the breadth of the behavior.
 This ideally implies to select the frames from different (behavioral) sessions, different lighting and different animals, if those vary substantially (to train an invariant, robust feature detector).
-Thus for creating a robust network that you can reuse in the laboratory, a good training dataset should reflect the diversity of the behavior with respect to postures, luminance conditions, background conditions, animal identities,etc. of the data that will be analyzed.
+Thus for creating a robust network that you can reuse in the laboratory, a good training dataset should reflect the diversity of the behavior with respect to postures, luminance conditions, background conditions, animal identities, etc. of the data that will be analyzed.
 For the simple lab behaviors comprising mouse reaching, open-field behavior and fly behavior, 100−200 frames gave good results [Mathis et al, 2018](https://www.nature.com/articles/s41593-018-0209-y).
 However, depending on the required accuracy, the nature of behavior, the video quality (e.g. motion blur, bad lighting) and the context, more or less frames might be necessary to create a good network.
-Ultimately, in order to scale up the analysis to large collections of videos with perhaps unexpected conditions, one can also refine the data set in an adaptive way (see refinement below).
+Ultimately, in order to scale up the analysis to large collections of videos with perhaps unexpected conditions, one can also refine the data set in an adaptive way (see refinement below). **For maDLC, be sure you have labeled frames with closely interacting animals!**

 The function `extract_frames` extracts frames from all the videos in the project configuration file in order to create a training dataset.
 The extracted frames from all the videos are stored in a separate subdirectory named after the video file’s name under the ‘labeled-data’.
 This function also has various parameters that might be useful based on the user’s need.
 ```python
 deeplabcut.extract_frames(config_path, mode='automatic/manual', algo='uniform/kmeans', userfeedback=False, crop=True/False)
 ```
-**CRITICAL POINT:** It is advisable to keep the frame size small, as large frames increase the training and inference time.
-The cropping parameters for each video can be provided in the config.yaml file (and see below).
+**CRITICAL POINT:** It is advisable to keep the frame size small, as large frames increase the training and inference time, or you might not have a large enough GPU for this.
-When running the function extract_frames, if the parameter crop=True, then you will be asked to draw a box within the GUI (and this is written to the config.yaml file).
+When running the function `extract_frames`, if the parameter crop=True, then you will be asked to draw a box within the GUI (and this is written to the config.yaml file).

 `userfeedback` allows the user to check which videos they wish to extract frames from.
 In this way, if you added more videos to the config.yaml file it does not, by default, extract frames (again) from every video.
 If you wish to disable this question, set `userfeedback = True`.